 Our Approach: The 7 Essential Elements

-Regular Meditation helps to bring the body back to its natural state of balance – the ideal condition for the body to make the most of its inherent capacity to heal itself.
+Regular Meditation helps people with cancer bring the body back to its natural state of balance – the ideal condition for the body to make the most of its inherent capacity for healing.

-The techniques of meditation are thousands of years old and the type of meditation we teach in our programs is derived from traditional practice.
+The techniques of meditation are thousands of years old and the type of meditation for cancer healing we teach in our programs is derived from traditional practice.
 We call it Mindfulness-Based Stillness Meditation (MBSM).

 MBSM is a discipline to stay within the here and now and experience stillness.
 In the words of Jon Kabat-Zinn, Professor of Medicine Emeritus at the University of Massachusetts Medical School, mindfulness involves “paying attention in a particular way: on purpose, in the present moment and non-judgementally”.

 In this natural state, the body is designed to heal itself, but its equilibrium is often compromised by stress, lifestyle and environmental factors.
-Many research studies now support the role of meditation in healing and preventing imbalances caused by stress, depression and decreased immunity that lead to illness.
+Many research studies now support the benefits of mindfulness and meditation for healing and preventing imbalances caused by stress, depression and decreased immunity that lead to illness.

 Meditation helps to bring the body back into a state of balance, allowing healing to occur.
 Regular meditation can lower your heart rate and blood pressure, improve sleep and efficiency, reduce stress-producing hormones, and have a positive influence on the endocrine system.
 By developing peace of mind and by reducing fear and anxiety you can boost your immune system and create the best conditions for the body to heal itself.

 Good Nutrition built on an organic plant-based wholefood diet, creates a cancer-unfriendly alkaline environment in the body and supports the body’s natural healing process.